Feyerabend/vm/jvm1/README.md

 ### getting into some more detail

-The file format for classes besides the above, have a large part called the 'constant pool', additional data fields, methods, and a list of attributes.
+The file format for classes besides the above, have a large part called the 'constant pool', data fields, methods, and a list of attributes.
 If we limit the sample to just a static method in a class, with a simple multiplication operation: